E8: Efficient use of water

 Assessment of change

-An improvement was observed for water leakage in England (E8a) over the short, medium and long term.
+An improvement was observed for water leakage in England (E8a) over the short, medium, and long term.
 This assessment does not consider whether any improvements seen in the medium or long term would be on a sufficient scale for meeting targets.
 See ‘Readiness and links to data’ section for this indicator for reference to water companies’ reporting against targets.
+Change since 2018 has also been assessed.
+There has been an improvement (reduction) in water leakage since 2018.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.